 As of 31 March 2018, automobile manufacturers equip all new types of cars and vans with eCall; a system that automatically dials emergency services in the event of a serious road traffic accident.

-eCall has the potential to save lives by shortening reaction time, enabling emergency services to respond as rapidly as possible within the ‘golden hour’ after an accident.
+eCall has the potential to save many lives by shortening the reaction time of emergency services.
+This means that ambulances, fire engines and the police can intervene as quickly as possible within the ‘golden hour’ after a collision.